BattMoTeam/BattMo/_sources/publishedExamples/battMoTutorial_source.rst.txt

   legend(eldes, 'location', 'nw')

   %% Controlling the simulation
-  % The control model specifies how the battery is operated, i.e., how
-  % the simulation is controlled.
+  % The control model specifies how the battery is operated, i.e., how the simulation is controlled.
   %
-  % In the first instance we use CCDischarge control policy.
-  % We set the total time scaled by the CRate in the model.
-  % The CRate has been set by the json file.
-We can access it here:
+  % The input parameters for the control have been given as part of the json structure

-  CRate = model.Control.CRate;
+  % :battmofile:`ParameterData/BatteryCellParameters/LithiumIonBatteryCell/lithium_ion_battery_nmc_graphite.json`.
+The
+  % total simulation time is setup for us, computed from the DRate value.
+We use the method :code:`setupScheduleStep` in
+  % :battmo:`ControlModel` to setup the :code:`step` structure.

-  total = 1.1*hour/CRate;
+  step = model.Control.setupScheduleStep();

   %%
-  % We want to break this total time into 100 timesteps.
-To begin with we
-  % will use equal values for each timestep.
-  %
-  % We create a structure containing the length of each step in seconds
-  % ('val') and also which control to use for each step ('control').
-  %
-  % In this case we use control 1 for all steps.
-This means that the functions
-  % used to setup the control values are the same at each step.

-  n  = 100;
-  dt = total/n;
-  step = struct('val', dt*ones(n, 1), 'control', ones(n, 1));

-  %%
   % We create a control structure containing the source function and
   % and a stopping criteria.
 The control parameters have been given in the json file
   % :battmofile:`ParameterData/BatteryCellParameters/LithiumIonBatteryCell/lithium_ion_battery_nmc_graphite.json`
   %
-  % The :code:`setupScheduleControl` method contains the code to setup the control structure that is used in the schedule structure setup below.
+  % The :code:`setupScheduleControl` method contains the code to setup the control structure that is used in the schedule
+  % structure setup below.

   control = model.Control.setupScheduleControl();